XianyiGao/insight_project_repository/README.md

 # Etsymator: Competitive Pricing for Etsy Merchants

+## Installation and Package Usage

+Please see instructions under sub-directories: "web" and "etsy_item_price_estimation".

 ## About the Project

 "Etsymator" is a web application that provides price estimation for handmade items for Etsy merchants.
-This is an insight data science project that was built in two weeks.
+This is an insight data science project that was built in two weeks using Python, Flask, and AWS.
 The working web app is hosted on http://www.etsypriceestimator.com

 This project provides a data driven solution to estimate handmade item price using a machine learning model trained with the historical data from Etsy.com.
 The model achieves error (RMSE) as small as $19 for items within $1000.